Men at Work: International success – Business as Usual and Cargo (1981–1983)

 Men at Work initially broke through to North American audiences in the western provinces of Canada with "Who Can It Be Now?" hitting the top 10 on radio stations in Winnipeg by May 1982.
 It peaked at No. 8 on the Canadian RPM Top Singles Chart in July.
-In August the group toured Canada and the US to promote the album and related singles, supporting Fleetwood Mac.
+In August the group toured Canada and the United States to promote the album and related singles, supporting Fleetwood Mac.
 The band became more popular on Canadian radio in the following months and also started receiving top 40 US airplay by August.
 In October "Who Can It Be Now?" reached No. 1 on the US Billboard Hot 100, while Canada was one single ahead with "Down Under" topping the Canadian charts that same month.
 In the following month Business as Usual began a 15-week run at No. 1 on the Billboard 200.

 While "Who Can It Be Now?" was still in the top ten in the US, "Down Under" was finally released in that market.
 It entered the US charts at No. 79 and ten weeks later, it was No. 1.
 By January 1983 Men at Work had the top album and single in both the US and the UK – never previously achieved by an Australian act.
 "Be Good Johnny" received moderate airplay in the US; it reached the top 20 in Canada.

 "Down Under" gained international media exposure in September 1983 through television coverage of the Australian challenge for the America's Cup yacht trophy in September 1983 when it was adopted as the theme song by the crew of the successful Australia II.

 The band released their second album, Cargo, in April 1983, which also peaked at No. 1 – for two weeks – on the Australian charts.
 In New Zealand it reached No. 2.
 It had been finished in mid-1982 with McIan producing again, but was held back due to the success of their debut album on the international market, where Business as Usual was still riding high.
 Cargo appeared at No. 3 on the Billboard 200, and No. 8 in the UK.
-The lead single, "Overkill", was issued in Australia ahead of the album in October 1982 and reached No. 6, it peaked at No. 3 in the US.
-"Dr. Heckyll & Mr. Jive" followed in March 1983 made it to No. 5 in Australia, and No. 28 in the US.
+The lead single, "Dr. Heckyll & Mr. Jive" was issued in Australia ahead of the album in October 1982 and reached No. 6, it peaked at No. 28 in the US the following year as the third single in that country.
+"Overkill", followed in March 1983 made it to No. 5 in Australia, and No. 3 in the US.
 "It's a Mistake" reached No. 6 in the US.
 The band toured the world extensively in 1983.